etiennebacher/altdoc/docs/vignettes/get-started.md

 `altdoc` makes assumptions about your package structure:

+-   `README.md` is the homepage of the website.
 -   `vignettes/` stores the vignettes in `.md`, `.Rmd` or `.qmd` format.
 -   `docs/` stores the rendered website.
 This folder is overwritten every time a user calls `render_docs()`, so you should not edit it